omakarevich/data_science_course_projects/bank_customers_churn/README.txt

 Clients started leaving the bank every month.

-The probability of leaving is predicted.
+Need to predict the probability of leaving.

-A model with an extremely large value of the F1-measure(0.59) was built with subsequent verification on a test sample.
+Result:

-Also AUC-ROC measured and correlated with F1-measure.
+- A model with an extremely large value of the F1-measure(0.59) was built with subsequent verification on a test sample.

-Supervised learning.
-Dealing with unbalanced data.
+- Also AUC-ROC measured and correlated with F1-measure.